ichsanyudika/RE202_Monitoring-Control/README.md

 # Monitoring & Control GUI Robot Wireless

-Proyek ini merupakan tugas dari mata kuliah RE-202 Pemrograman Berorientasi Objek (OOP) yang bertujuan membangun sistem monitoring dan kontrol robot secara wireless melalui GUI Python (Tkinter) yang terhubung ke ESP32 melalui jaringan WiFi.
+This project is an assignment from the RE-202 Object-Oriented Programming (OOP) course which aims to build a wireless robot monitoring and control system via Python GUI (Tkinter) connected to ESP32 via WiFi network.

-## Fitur Utama
+## Features

 Hardware:

 - ESP32 Dev Board.

-- Motor DC (2).
+- DC Motor (2).

 - Motor Driver (L298N).